-Families Australia staff, based in Canberra, are as follows:
+Families Australia’s staff team, based in Canberra, are as follows:

-Dr Brian Babington: Chief Executive Officer.
+Dr Brian Babington AM: Chief Executive Officer.
 Brian also serves as the Co-Chair of the National Forum for Protecting Australia’s Children, and Coordinator of the National Coalition on Child Safety and Wellbeing.

 Jennifer is the Office Manager and Manager of National Families Week.
 She has had a long career in office work, being employed by organisations throughout Australia and overseas.
 She enjoys being part of the team at Families Australia and working to promote the interests of families.